johnbayko/hicp/docs/hicp.rst

   If specified, this is used by these components:

   "textfield", "textpanel":
-    Specifies display attributes the text to be contained by the component.
-Any existing attributes are replaced.
+    Specifies display attributes for the text contained by the component.
+    Existing attributes (specifically the user agent defaults when the content is first set) not covered by the new attributes are unchanged.

-    If the component is editable, then the text contents may be different from what is expected, and there is no way for the application to know what the editing has occurred, so this should only be part of a "modify" message if the complete text contents are also being replaced, or the "events" attribute is "disabled".
-Algorithms exist for resolving this, but the user agent is allowed to ignore attribute information without content for editable components.
+    If the component is editable, then the text contents may be different from what is expected, so this should only be part of a "modify" message with a content "set" header, or the "events" attribute is "disabled".
+The user agent can ignore an attribute header when the content is not included, or the content may have changed by the user.
+If there is a content "add" or "delete" header, the content change is applied before the attributes.

     The user agent must support at lest 32,768 (32K) characters (not bytes) for all attributes of a "textfield" or "textpanel" component.